zhengshou/scnn/README.md

 0. change to demo directory: `cd ./demo/`.
 1. run the demo using the matlab code `run_demo.m` or the python code `run_demo.py`.
 2. find the final result in the folder `./pred/final/`. either in .mat format (for matlab) or .csv format (for python).
-    - Note for the meaning of in seg_swin.
+    - Note for the meaning of in `seg_swin`.
 Each row stands for one candidate segment.
 As for each column:
         * 1: video name in THUMOS14 test set
         * 2: sliding window length measured by number of frames
         * 3: start frame index